 If you are suffering from a work-related illness, you may be entitled to the cost of any medical treatment and any costs incurred in traveling to and from any medical appointments.
 Additionally, you may be able to recover disability benefits.
 Temporary partial disability benefits are calculated at a rate of two-thirds of the amount of your weekly lost wages, while temporary total disability benefits are payable at a rate of two-thirds of your average weekly wage prior to your illness.
 You may receive temporary disability benefits for up to 104 weeks.
 Temporary disability benefits may cease if you return to work at full capacity or if your disability is deemed permanent.
 If your disability is permanent, you may be eligible for permanent partial disability benefits.
 Your permanent disability rating may determine the amount of permanent partial disability benefits that you receive and the length of time for which you receive them.Retain an Experienced Attorney in Orange County to Pursue Benefits

-At the Law Office of Joseph Richards, our attorneys have the skills and experience needed to assist people suffering from work-related illnesses with recovering the full amount of workers’ compensation benefits to which they are entitled.
+At Law Office of Joseph Richards, P.C., our attorneys have the skills and experience needed to assist people suffering from work-related illnesses with recovering the full amount of workers’ compensation benefits to which they are entitled.
 Our offices are in Orange County and Riverside County, and we represent individuals suffering from work-related illnesses in Santa Ana, Costa Mesa, Anaheim, Irvine, Moreno Valley, Corona, Temecula, El Centro, Long Beach, San Bernardino, Fontana, Rancho Cucamonga, and San Diego.
 We may assist people in other cities in Orange, Riverside, Imperial, Los Angeles, San Bernardino, and San Diego Counties as well.
 Our seasoned attorneys have obtained favorable outcomes in many workers’ compensation claims.
 Contact us at (844)562-2667 or via our online form to set up a consultation.